LemmyOnukwugha/muView/README.md

 ---

 1. style the app to look modern
-2. Implement the image feature
+2. Implement the image feature correctly
 3. make Use of oAuth
+4. Add a feature to review singles as well
+5. style list and reviews to look like cards